timbrockmeyer/pepper_speech_recognition/README.md

-Code from SS 2019 to allow the UOS Pepper/Lou robot to use an external microphone [Respeaker Mic Array v2.0](https://wiki.seeedstudio.com/ReSpeaker_Mic_Array_v2.0/) coupled with a raspberry pi for cloud and offline speech recognition instead of Pepper's own internal (very flawed) microphone array.
+Code from SS 2019 to allow the UOS Pepper robot to use an external microphone [Respeaker Mic Array v2.0](https://wiki.seeedstudio.com/ReSpeaker_Mic_Array_v2.0/) coupled with a raspberry pi for cloud and offline speech recognition instead of Pepper's own internal (very flawed) microphone array.

 <!-- TABLE OF CONTENTS -->
 <details open="open">